HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 This IG does not intend to set requirements on the use of HumanName.family and HumanName.given in lieu of HumanName.text, though for purposes of clarity we generally refer to First name and Last name (Surname) since some requirements depend on that level of granularity.
 Systems compliant with this IG **SHALL** recognize that [HumanName.text](https://www.hl7.org/fhir/datatypes-definitions.html#HumanName.text) may be provided instead of or in lieu of HumanName.family and HumanName.given.

-<font color="Black"><b>NOTE:</b> It is important to remember that this weighted information guidance is ONLY applicable to the Patient resource instance provided as input to a match request and does not pertain in any way to the matching process or results returned from it.
-Data elements with weight indicated as "0" are known to be valuable in matching but were not identified as contributors to the defined example weight input tiers.</font>
+<b>NOTE:</b> It is important to remember that this weighted information guidance is ONLY applicable to the Patient resource instance (or equivalent attributes) provided as input to a match request and does not pertain in any way to the matching process or results returned from it.
+Data elements with weight indicated as "0" are known to be valuable in matching but were not identified as contributors to the defined example weight input tiers.

 &emsp;